 Registrar / Vital Statistics

-The Office of Vital Statistics maintains the vital records of births, deaths, marriages and domestic partnerships that occur within the Township.
+The Local Registrar of Vital Statistics is appointed by the Mayor and reports to the State Registrar in Trenton.
+The Registrar maintains and administers records of vital statistics, issues marriage licenses, civil union licenses, birth certificates, death certificates, burial permits, and disinterment permits.
 This office urges those persons interested in pursuing any of these services to call the Registrar to verify current requirements and procedures.

-- Certified copies of Marriages, Domestic Partnerships and Civil Unions
+- Certified copies of Marriage Certificates, Domestic Partnership Certificates and Civil Union Certificates

 - Burial Permits